 The other form to establish a presence in Hungary can be done via a Branch Office, which is an organizational unit of a foreign company, being authorized to carry out independently normal business activities.

-Companies formed and registered under Hungarian law may undertake obligations and acquire rights in their own name.
+Companies formed and registered under Hungarian law may undertake obligations

 As a general rule, companies may freely pursue activities; however, a license of the competent authority is required for certain activities.
 Thus, for example, banks can only be founded and operated as a company limited by shares and with license of establishment issued by the Central Bank of Hungary.